RIPE-NCC/ripe-database-documentation/docs/14.Appendices/01-Appendix-A--Syntax-of-Object-Attributes.md

 Specifies the poem type.

 **ref-nfy:** &lt;e-mail&gt;
-Specifies the email address, as defined in [RFC 2822](https://www.ietf.org/rfc/rfc2822.txt), to be notified when a reference to the **organization** object is added or removed.
+Specifies the email address, as defined in [RFC 2822](https://www.ietf.org/rfc/rfc2822.txt), to be notified when a reference to the **organisation** object is added or removed.

 **remarks:** &lt;freeform&gt;
 Contains remarks.